-You can set the fan speed to Maximum (full power), Automatic or Custom from this menu item.
+You can access the Fan Speed Setting from the Control Center or the Windows Start menu Set the fan speed to Maximum (full power), Automatic or Custom from this menu item.
 The fan speed will adjust itself automatically to control the heat of the CPU.
 However you can adjust the setting to maximum if you prefer.
 You can use the Offset slider to adjust the settings to your preference, however these settings can be overridden by the system as a safety precaution, if it requires heavier use of the fan.